This article was originally posted on the 27th July 2018.

 Looking for a handy checklist that will walk you through all that’s needed when preparing your business for sale?
 We’ve created one with all you need – and you can download it here.

 The decision to sell

-Deciding to sell is never straight forward, especially in a family business.
+Deciding to sell my business is never straight forward, especially in a family business.
 The older generations don’t want to let the younger generations down or give them responsibilities they are not ready to take.
 The younger generations fear the older generations may feel unwanted or swept aside.
 For one reason or another, it is hard to align everyone at the same time.